Last Updated on November 1, 2020

-- Jingle Bell, Jingle BAM!
-Holiday Nighttime Spectacular
+Jingle Bell, Jingle BAM!
+Holiday Nighttime Spectacular (canceled for 2020)

-For the first time ever, Animal Kingdom is getting a thorough holiday treatment in 2019!
-Disney has announced that beginning November 8, 2019, Animal Kingdom will see a holiday transformation that includes:
+For the first time ever, Animal Kingdom is getting a thorough holiday treatment in 2020!
+Without further imformation from Disney, we are hoping to see the Animal Kingdom in full holiday transformation that includes: